timacdonald/kumulos-api/README.md

-# Kumulos PHP API Package
+# Kumulos PHP API SDK Package

 This package is a modern PHP SDK for the [Kumulos API](https://docs.kumulos.com/build/api/).